jefferislab/Rgridengineswarm/README.md

 See the [mysql documentation](http://dev.mysql.com/doc/refman/5.1/en/option-files.html) for further details.

-This default is read from the package option, which can be set to a different value like this.
+This default is read from a package option, `Rgridengineswarm.connpararams`, which can be set to a different value like this.

 ```r
 options(Rgridengineswarm.connpararams=list(group='myprojectjobcontrol'))
 ```
-You can also set the default connection parameters directly like this:
+Although we recommend storing your connection parameters in a `.my.cnf` file, you can also set the default connection parameters directly like this:

 ```r
 options(Rgridengineswarm.connpararams=list(database = 'jobcontrol',